cristian-castro-a/World_CO2_Emissions_Forecasting/README.md

 ### Models
 Each model was trained and experimented individually.
 This can be seen in each Jupyter Notebook in folder: Models.
 ### Dependencies
 Env.sh is a bash file with all necessary dependencies for a virtual environment able to run this project.
+This is meant for a Conda Environment, but you can adapt it to your specific like if you are using virtualenv.